 The data steward is responsible for performing, at least annually, a review to determine the value or usefulness of departmental records.
 During this review, the data steward should identify and designate for disposal (destruction or transfer to an archive) the records with elapsed retention periods (time maintained in office plus time in inactive records area) that are no longer useful.
-By August 31 of each year the data steward will have completed the yearly records review and will have sent written confirmation (by memo or e-mail) to the University Archives (see Appendix C, Flow Chart.
+By August 31 of each year the data steward will have completed the yearly records review and will have sent written confirmation (by memo or e-mail) to the University Archives (see Appendix C, Flow Chart).
+If the timing of the records review specified in Appendix C is difficult for a department to comply with, the data steward should contact the Library's Assistant Director for Access and Technical Services.